DannyArends/DaNode/README.md

 master: [![Build Status](https://travis-ci.org/DannyArends/DaNode.svg?branch=master)](https://travis-ci.org/DannyArends/DaNode)
 development: [![Build Status](https://travis-ci.org/DannyArends/DaNode.svg?branch=development)](https://travis-ci.org/DannyArends/DaNode)

-A small web server written in the [D programming language](https://dlang.org/), to host server side web applications written in any programming language.
-It is a web server which can provide encrypted content over SSL via [Server Name Identification](https://en.wikipedia.org/wiki/Server_Name_Indication), and has been battle tested and used in production for over 5 years hosting my own [personal website](https://www.dannyarends.nl/).
+A small web server written in the [D programming language](https://dlang.org/) to host server side web applications written in any programming language.
+It is a web server which can provide encrypted content over SSL via [Server Name Identification](https://en.wikipedia.org/wiki/Server_Name_Indication), and has been battle tested in production for over 5 years hosting my own [personal website](https://www.dannyarends.nl/).

 It was written because I wanted to have a quick way of sharing [Rscript](https://www.r-project.org/about.html) output with other researchers at different universities.
 Any language means 'Write your homepage in, erm